janadamdam/202323190-janadamdam-assignment4/docs/ai-usage-report.md

 ## Tools Used

-- ChatGPT
+* ChatGPT

 ---

 ## How AI Was Used

-AI was used as a support tool during development, mainly for debugging, improving structure, and implementing new features.
+AI was used as a support tool throughout the development of this project.
+It helped improve both technical implementation and overall structure.

+---

 ### 1. Debugging

-AI helped identify and fix several issues, including:
+AI helped identify and fix issues such as:

-- mode switching not working due to incorrect uppercase/lowercase values
+* Mode switching not working due to incorrect values
-- overlay not being centered properly because of body padding
-- page loading at the bottom instead of the top
+* Overlay positioning problems caused by layout styling
+* Page loading position issues (scroll behavior)
+* API responses not displaying correctly

 ---

-### 2. Code Development
+### 2. Feature Development

-AI assisted in:
+AI assisted in implementing and improving features, including:

-- structuring JavaScript functions such as mode switching and filtering
-- organizing event listeners
+* Mode switching logic
+* Favorites system using localStorage
+* API integration with Pexels
+* Tooltip for user guidance

+The suggestions were adjusted and customized to fit the project requirements.

 ---

-### 3. Documentation
+### 3. Code Structure and Organization

-AI was used to help structure and write:
+AI was used to:

-- README file
-- AI usage report
-- technical documentation
+* Organize JavaScript logic into clear functions
+* Improve readability and structure

 ---

+### 4. Documentation

+AI helped structure and refine:

+* README file
+* Technical documentation
+* AI usage report

+The content was reviewed and modified to match the project and personal understanding.

+---

 ## Example Prompts Used

-- "How do I fetch images from the Pexels API using JavaScript and display them on a webpage?"
+* "How do I fetch images from the Pexels API using JavaScript?"
-- "Why is my event listener not triggering when I click the search button?"
+* "Why is my event listener not working?"
-- "How do I store and retrieve a user’s name using localStorage so it persists after refresh?"
-- "Why are my images not showing after fetching data from the API?"
+* "How do I use localStorage to save user data?"
+* "How can I improve user experience with tooltips?"
-- "Why does my fetch request return data but nothing appears on the page?"
+* "Why is my API data not showing on the page?"

 ---

 ## Learning Outcomes

-From using AI in this assignment, I learned:
+Through using AI, I learned:

-- how small issues like case sensitivity can break functionality
-- how to debug JavaScript step by step
+* How to debug JavaScript more effectively
-- how DOM manipulation works in interactive features
-- how to design user interfaces that respond to user interaction
+* How to structure interactive web applications
-- how to integrate external APIs into a web application
+* How to integrate APIs into a project
-- how to store and retrieve data using localStorage
+* How to manage user data using localStorage
+* How to improve UI/UX through small enhancements

 ---

 ## Reflection

-AI helped speed up problem-solving and provided guidance when I was stuck.
-However, I still needed to understand the logic, test the code, and adjust it to match my own design.

-This allowed me to use AI as a learning tool rather than relying on it completely.
+AI was used as a learning and support tool rather than a replacement for understanding.
+All code was tested, modified, and adapted to fit the project.
+This helped improve both problem-solving skills and understanding of the implementation.

 ---

 ## Risks and Limitations

-Using AI can sometimes produce incorrect or incomplete code.
-There is also a risk of over-reliance without understanding the logic.
+AI can sometimes provide incorrect or incomplete solutions.
+To avoid this:

-To address this, all AI-generated code was tested, modified, and adjusted to fit the project requirements.
-I ensured I understood how each part works before using it.
+* All code was tested before use
+* Adjustments were made when needed
+* The logic was fully understood before implementation

+This ensured that the final project reflects my own understanding and work.